niemopen/niem-naming-design-rules/ndr6src.md

 <center><i><a name="tab6-1"></a>Table 6-1: Property representation terms</i></center><p/>

-**Rule 7-35 (CMF,XSD)(Constraint):** If any word in the representation term is redundant with any word in the property term, one occurrence SHOULD be deleted.
+**Rule 7-37 (CMF,XSD)(Constraint):** Redundant term in name is omitted || If any word in the representation term is redundant with any word in the property term, one occurrence SHOULD be deleted.
 (N5R 10-63)

 This rule, carried over from 11179, is designed to prevent repeating terms unnecessarily within component names.
 For example, this rule allows designers to avoid naming an element PersonFirstNameName.

-**Rule 7-36 (CMF,XSD)(Constraint):** The name of a data property SHOULD use an appropriate representation term as found in table 6-1, Property representation terms.
+**Rule 7-38 (CMF,XSD)(Constraint):** Data property uses representation term || The name of a data property SHOULD use an appropriate representation term as found in table 6-1, Property representation terms.

-**Rule 7-37 (CMF,XSD)(Constraint):** The name of an object property that corresponds to a concept listed in table 6-1, Property representation terms, SHOULD use a representation term from that table.
 (N5R 10-65)

+**Rule 7-39 (CMF,XSD)(Constraint):** Object property uses representation term when appropriate || The name of an object property that corresponds to a concept listed in table 6-1, Property representation terms, SHOULD use a representation term from that table.
+(N5R 10-65)

-**Rule 7-38 (CMF,XSD)(Constraint):** The name of an object property that does not correspond to a concept listed in table 6-1, Property representation terms SHOULD NOT use a representation term.
+**Rule 7-40 (CMF,XSD)(Constraint):** Object property uses representation term only when appropriate || The name of an object property that does not correspond to a concept listed in table 6-1, Property representation terms SHOULD NOT use a representation term.
 (N5R 10-66)

 ## 7.5 Acronyms, abbreviations, and jargon

-**Rule 7-39 (CMF,XSD)(Constraint):** A component name SHOULD use the abbreviations shown in the table below.
+**Rule 7-41 (CMF,XSD)(Constraint):** Names use common abbreviations || A component name SHOULD use the abbreviations shown in the table below.
 (N5R 10-51)

 | Abbreviation | Full Meaning |
 | --- | --- |
 | ID | Identifier |
 | URI | Uniform Resource Identifier |

 A [LocalTerm object](#416-localterm-class) introduces an acronym, abbreviation, or jargon term into the namespace to which it belongs.
-These terms may be used within the name of a model component (in addition to terms defined withn [[OED]](#ref)).
+These terms may be used within the name of a model component (in addition to terms defined within [[OED]](#ref)).
+These terms may also be used within the documetation of a model component.

-**Rule 7-40 (CMF,XSD)(Constraint):** In CMF, a LocalTerm object MUST have a DocumentationText property, or a TermLiteralText property, or both.
+**Rule 7-42 (CMF,XSD)(Constraint):** Local term has literal or definition || In CMF, a LocalTerm object MUST have a DocumentationText property, or a TermLiteralText property, or both.
 In XSD, a LocalTerm element MUST have a `@definition` attribute, or a `@literal` attribute, or both.
 (N5R 10-77)

-**Rule 7-41 (XSD)(Constraint):** The element `appinfo:LocalTerm` MUST be application information on an element xs:schema.
-(N5R 10-76)

-**Rule 7-42 (CMF,XSD)(Interpretation):** A local term object establishes the meaning of a local term only within the namespace to which it belongs.
+**Rule 7-43 (CMF,XSD)(Interpretation):** Local term declaration applies only to its namespace || A local term object establishes the meaning of a local term only within the namespace to which it belongs.
 There MUST NOT be any transitive inheritance of local terminology within schema documents that import the containing schema document.
 (N5R 10-52)

+**Rule 7-44 (XSD)(Constraint):** LocalTerm appinfo applies to schema || The element `appinfo:LocalTerm` MUST be application information on an element xs:schema.
+(N5R 10-76)

 -------